 ENVISION THE FUTURE OF LAW WITH AI

-By far, the greatest danger of Artificial Intelligence is that people conclude too early that they understand it.
+By far, the greatest danger of Artificial Intelligence is that people conclude too early that they understand it. -Eliezer Yudkowsky.

 The lifeblood of the law firm is its talent – who it recruits and who makes it their career choice.
-Law firms invest huge amounts in recruitment.
+Law firms invest emmense amounts in recruitment.
 Lawyers are hugely invested in their professional development.
 In the context of AI’s rapid acceleration, it is critical to align institutional needs with the objectives of talented professionals.
 The evermore ferocious competition for talent, who contribute and stay, is creating modernized next-step career opportunities for lawyers.

 Candidates